jacobmevans/HuntTheWumpus2d/README.md

 -----
 - Currently shooting is not implemented, I could not figure out the best way of taking user input and ran out of time in the current timeframe.
  - Shooting framework is in the code, but it is not implemented.
+- Sound is to be implemented in the future to include: Bat noises, falling noise, Wumpus noise, and a 8-bit game soundtrack.